KimJoon93/JAVA_Excel_Parsing/README.md

                             break;

     ```
-DB Import was successful, but we have to think about some issue.
+DB Import was successful, but we have to think about some issues.